uschpc/webportal-netlify-gatsby/src/user-guides/software/r.md

 salloc: Waiting for resource configuration
 salloc: Nodes d0035 are ready for job
 ```

+Once you are granted the resources and logged in to a compute node, load the modules and then enter `R`:

 ```sh
 user@d0035:~$ module load gcc/8.3.0 openblas/0.3.8 r/4.0.0
 user@d0035:~$ R